VP9: Content providers

 A main user of VP9 is Google's popular video platform YouTube, which offers VP9 video at all resolutions along with Opus audio in the WebM file format, through DASH streaming.

 Another early adopter was Wikipedia (specifically Wikimedia Commons, which hosts multimedia files across Wikipedia's subpages and languages).
 Wikipedia endorses open and royalty-free multimedia formats.
 As of 2016, the three accepted video formats are VP9, VP8 and Theora.

 Since December 2016, Netflix has used VP9 encoding for their catalog, alongside H.264 and HEVC.
 As of February 2020, AV1 has been started to be adopted for mobile devices, not unlike how VP9 has started on the platform.

 Google TV uses (at least in part) VP9 profile 2 with Widevine DRM.

 Stadia used VP9 for video game streaming up to 4k on supported hardware like the Chromecast Ultra, mobile phones as well as web browsers.

+Disney+ in August 2026 replaced its usage of HEVC in Europe with VP9, due to patent dispute with InterDigital on HEVC.

 Encoding services

 A series of cloud encoding services offer VP9 encoding, including Amazon, Bitmovin, Brightcove, castLabs, JW Player, Telestream, and Wowza.

 Encoding.com has offered VP9 encoding since Q4 2016, which amounted to a yearly average of 11% popularity for VP9 among its customers that year.